 DANEZ SMITH's work as a black and queer poet, transcends arbitrary boundaries to present work that grips, dismantles oppressive constructs, and strikes on the human heart.
 Often centered around intersections of race, class, sexuality, faith, and social justice -- Danez uses rhythm, fierce raw power, and imagery to re-imagine the world as they take it apart.

 Recipient of 2017 NEA fellowship for poetry, Danez has performed on stages abroad & all over the US; recently they were a featured performed on The Late Show with Stephen Colbert.
 Their work has been published widely on platforms including The New York Times, Poetry Magazine, Beloit Poetry Journal, Blavity, Buzzfeed, and Ploughshares.
 Danez is the 2016 winner of the Kate Tufts Poetry Award, 2016 Hopwood Awardee, and winner of the Lambda Literary Award for Gay Poetry.
-Smith’s 2nd full-length collection will be published by Graywolf Press in September of 2017.
+Smith’s 2nd full-length collection Don't Call Us Dead was nominated for the National Book Award, published by Graywolf Press (September, 2017).

 Watch Danez speak: here!